Gemino: Practical and Robust Neural Compression for Video Conferencing: Introduction

 \if 0

 \fi

-We present \TheSystem, a neural compression system for \vcing, designed to overcome the above robustness and compute complexity challenges.
-Our design begins with the observation that current synthesis approaches, in an effort to squeeze the most compression, rely too much on \kps, a modality with limited semantic information about the target frame.
+We present \TheSystem, a neural compression system for low-bitrate \vcing, designed to overcome the above robustness and compute complexity challenges.
+Gemino targets extreme compression scenarios, such as delivering video in $\sim$100 Kbps or less.
+At such bitrates, the bandwidth required for video becomes comparable to a typical audio call~\cite{audio_recommentdation}, greatly expanding the range of networks that can support video conferencing.

+\TheSystem's design begins with the observation that current synthesis approaches, in an effort to squeeze the most compression, overly rely on \kps, a modality with limited semantic information about the target frame.
 This causes several inevitable failures (\Sec{sec:motivation}).
 For example, if a user's hand is absent in the reference frame but appears in the target, there is no way to reconstruct the hand by warping the reference image.
 We would need to send a new reference frame that includes the hand, but sending a high-resolution frame (even occasionally) incurs significant cost.
 Instead, \TheSystem directly transmits low-resolution video, which includes significantly more information about the target frame, and upsamples it to the desired resolution at the receiver.
 Using low-resolution video is viable because modern codecs~\cite{chen2018overview,mukherjee2015technical,bankoski2011technical,schwarz2007overview} compress them very efficiently.
 For example, sending 128$\times$128 resolution video in our implementation consumes $\sim$\SI{15}{Kbps}, only slightly more than would be needed to transmit \kps~\cite{maxine,fbfom}.
 We posit that the robustness benefits of providing the receiver with more information for reconstruction far outweigh the marginal bandwidth cost.